ChrisWhealy/DistributedSystemNotes/Lecture 23.md

 Overall, go for the weakest safety property you can reasonably tolerate.
 Hence the suggestion to use strong convergence instead of strong consistency, or the development of techniques such as Conflict-Free Replicated Datatypes (CRDTs).

-## Discovering Who Invented Vector Clocks
+# Discovering Who Invented Vector Clocks

-It is not clear who first invented vector clocks, and in many respects, attribution of this concept to a single person or group is not of much consequence; however, it is interesting to trace the development of this idea.
+It is not clear who first invented vector clocks, and in many respects, attempts to attribute of this concept to a single person or group are not of much consequence; however, it is interesting to trace the development of this idea.

 Firstly, we can place a lower bound on the date by referring to the first paper to treat distributed systems as a science.
 This paper was written by Leslie Lamport in 1978 and was called [Time, Clocks and the Ordering of Events in Distributed Systems](./papers/TCOEDS.pdf).
-In it, the concept of the *"happens before"* relation was properly defined as was the notion of a Logical or Lamport Clock.
+In it, the concept of the *"happens before"* relation was properly defined which led directly to the notion of a Logical or Lamport Clock.

-A couple of interesting things to notice about the space-time diagrams (now known as "Lamport Diagrams") shown in this paper are:
+There are a couple of interesting things to notice about the space-time diagrams (now known as "Lamport Diagrams") shown in this paper:

-1. Stylistically, they bear a passing resemblance to Feynman Diagrams (maybe there is an influence from physics because the final section of this paper on physical clocks seems only to make sense to physicists; and even then, that proposition is not entirely sound...)
+1. Stylistically, they bear a passing resemblance to [Feynman Diagrams](https://en.wikipedia.org/wiki/Feynman_diagram) (maybe there is an influence from physics because the final section of this paper on physical clocks seems only to make sense to physicists; and even then, that proposition is not entirely sound...)
-1. He has time going upwards; which does tend to make them harder to read
+1. Lamport represents time moving upwards &mdash; which does tend to make them harder to read

-Later, these diagrams have been drawn to show time going left, right or down.
+Later, these diagrams have been adjusted to show time moving to the left, right or down.
-Lamport however, is one of the few people to draw these diagrams with time going up.
+Lamport however, is one of the few people to represent time moving upwards.

-### Concepts Introduced in Lamport's First Paper
+## Concepts Introduced in Lamport's First Paper

+* The *"Happens Before"* relation denoted by the arrow `->` syntax
 * Logical, or Lamport Clocks
-* The *"Happens Before"* relation denoted by the arrow `->` syntax
 * The idea of the *"clock condition"* that can test whether the happens before relation is satisfied for a pair of events.
     For events `a` and `b`, if `a -> b` then `C(a) < C(b)` where `C(a)` and `C(b)` are the respective *"clock conditions"* of events `a` and `b` - in other words, the value of the Lamport Clock associated with each event.
 * Initial proposition for turning the partial order implemented by Lamport Clocks into a total order.